You need to consider the style you’re trying to convey in the room:

 Prefinished engineered wood flooring can either be light hand sanded and recoated or if the engineered flooring has a 1.5 or thicker mil wear layer can also be professionally machine sanded to clear the old finish and scratches off then refinished new again.
 Most of the high end engineered wood floors can be sanded and refinished at least once, some up to 5 times depending on the thickness of the veneer wear layer and if sanded correctly.

-Solid wood flooring can be sanded and refinished new again 4 -7 times depending on the thickness of the solid wood flooring.
+Solid wood flooring can be sanded and refinished with hardwood flooring abrasives to look new again 4 -7 times depending on the thickness of the solid wood flooring.

 Installing wood flooring over a heated surface must be thought out carefully, as the direct heat source can cause the wood flooring to dry out (loose moisture) within its cell structure and the board(s) can contract in size leaving open gaps between floorboards.
 Excessive heat can also cause cupping, checking and splitting within the boards.